 How Good is UVIX’s Liquidity?

-- With bid/ask spreads of a few cents and average daily volumes in the hundreds of thousands, UVIX is showing very good liquidity.
+- With bid/ask spreads of a cents or two, and average daily volumes in the millions, UVIX is showing very good liquidity.
 As I discuss in Evaluating the Liquidity of Low Volume Exchange Traded Funds, the key liquidity source for ETPs is the liquidity of the underlying security, which in UVIX’s case are the very liquid first- and second-month VIX futures.

 - UVIX is a product intended for sophisticated investors and should not be viewed as a “buy and hold” investment.
 It is almost certain that UVIX’s long-term value will decay on average around 80% per year or 12.5% every month.